Great dialogue serves multiple purposes. It moves your plot forward. It develops your characters and it makes the story more engaging.

 Babi often omits the verbs from his sentences, just like people do in real life.
 He speaks in short fragments instead of long, flowing paragraphs.

-This dialogue shows who Babi is and feels similar to the way a real person would talk, while still remaining concise and cogent.
+This dialogue shows who Babi is and feels similar to the way a real person would talk, while still remaining concise.

 “I lost my way,” I said, “I was trying to find my room.”